davepack/react-subjects/notes.md

 ## Controlled Components
+Components that have their own state, but whose state can be controlled by a parent component if needed.

 ## Redux
+The basic principles of redux can be implemented fairly easily using context.

 ## Performance & Rendering Optimizations
 - Follow standard engineering performance optimizations
   - caching, memoization, etc.
 - Use React.Perf

-`shouldComponentUpdate`
+- `shouldComponentUpdate`
   - if a component changes most of the time, adding this will make render slower, because it will compare props and it will compare VDom.